The 4 Non-Negotiables for Getting the Job

 3) Ask Honest Questions

 It's not about being cocky.
 It's about understanding that, if they invited you in, they are interested in getting to know who you are and believe that you may be a great fit for the job.
 Be confident in knowing that you got an invitation to interview.
-It will make the interviewer's life easier if you end up being a great candidate.
+Remember: it will make the interviewer's life easier if you end up being a great candidate.
+The odds are in your favor.
 Rather than feeling like you need to prove yourself, try to think of it instead as you are trying to share yourself.
 Share yourself effectively, and you have a much greater chance of getting that job offer.

 Best of luck to you on your job search journey!